From the monthly archives:

-Stained Glass Painting with Nib and Oil
+Stained Glass Painting with A Pen

 This is the exact technique we use each day to achieve a particular sense of depth and contrast in our work.